octobercms/docs/services-validation.md

 <a name="rule-same"></a>
 #### same:_field_

-The given _field_ must match the field under validation.
+The specified _field_ value must match the field's value under validation.

 <a name="rule-size"></a>
 #### size:_value_